SimplifyJobs/Summer2025-Internships/README.md

 :warning: **This repository is only for internships/co-ops in the United States, Canada or for Remote positions:earth_americas:.**

- 📈 For more tips on the internship process check out the [Zero to Offer program here](https://www.pittcs.wiki/zero-to-offer).  📈
+ 📈 For tips on the internship process check out the [Zero to Offer program here](https://www.pittcs.wiki/zero-to-offer).  📈

 🎓 Check out our New Grad repo [here](https://github.com/coderQuad/New-Grad-Positions-2022).